-When an unauthorised encampment occurs on council owned land the council visits them within 24 hours of notification to advise them they need to leave
+When an unauthorised encampment occurs on council owned land we will visit them within 24 hours of notification to advise them they need to leave.

-If they fail to move off the site, the council is legally obliged to apply for a possession warrant to the court.
+If they fail to move off the site, we are legally obliged to apply for a possession warrant to the court.
 The court usually issues this within a few days but then has to set a date for the unauthorised encampment to move off the land or be forced off, using reasonable force if necessary.
 The time period for this can vary depending on the availability of bailiffs.
 If an encampment is large, the council may have to involve private bailiffs.

 Any complaints concerning illegally parked travellers please use our online form to report your issue: